nobias-fht/pasteur_n2v/docs/n2v_colab/n2v_training.md

+---
+tags:
+  - deep-learning
+  - questions
+---
 # N2V, training and predicting

 N2V is a bit different from traditional deep-learning algorithms.
-Here are a few more questions to help grasp why.
+Here are a few more questions to help grasp why. :memo:

 ??? question "Training on a single image"
     Can you train N2V on a single image?

 ??? question "N2V learning"
-    What does N2V learn? (incidentally, that is not a philosophy question)
+    What does N2V learn?

+    Incidentally, that is not a philosophy question. :classical_building:

 ??? question "Predicting on different images"
     Can you predict images using a N2V network trained on different images?

 ??? question "Multichannel"
-    Should you train a N2V model using different channels from the same experiment?
+    Should you train a N2V model using different channels (different structures) from the same experiment?

 ??? question "Deconvolution"
     Is N2V some sort of deconvolution?